-After reviewing all of the available drainage information and documentation provided by the Drainage Department, we arranged with Town staff to schedule an on-site meeting for September 25th, 2018.
-The following people were in attendance at the said meeting: Elwood Defour, Joseph Chisholm, Garry & Bonny Quick, Felix Weigt-Bienzle, Tanya Tuzlova (Town Drainage Clerk), Norm Nussio (Town of Essex Drainage Superintendent), and Kory Snelgrove (Rood Engineering).
+After reviewing all of the available drainage information and documentation provided by the Drainage Department, we arranged with Town staff to schedule a virtual online on-site meeting for June 26th, 2020.
+The following people were in attendance at the said meeting: Joe Gorski, Lynne & Rainer Pahl, Felix Weigt-Bienzle (Drainage Board), Dan Boudreau (Drainage Board), Tanya Tuzlova (Town Drainage Clerk), Lindsay Dean (Town Drainage Superintendent), and Gerard Rood (Rood Engineering).

-Norm Nussio completed introductions explaining the purpose of the on-site meeting.
-The town has received a request for a new replacement bridge access to serve the agricultural lands of Elwood Defour as the existing reinforced concrete bridge has deteriorated to a state that structural integrity is compromised.
-Additionally, there is concern with the width of the existing bridge width being narrow causing concern for safe access to the agricultural lands.
-The town has also received a request for a new replacement bridge access to serve the residential lands of Garry and Bonny Quick.
-Mr. Quick stated that he does not believe his bridge is in need of replacement at this time as his headwalls and pipe are in fair shape.
-Garry Quick reviewed the history of his bridge stating that his headwalls have been reused three times now with new pipes installed.
-We explained to Mr. and Mrs. Quick that we would survey their bridge and investigate the condition to confirm whether or not their bridge is in need of replacement at this time.
+Lindsay Dean completed introductions explaining the purpose of the on-site meeting.
+The Town has received a request for a new replacement bridge access to serve the agricultural lands of Gorski Land Holdings Inc. as the existing corrugated steel pipe (C.S.P.) bridge has deteriorated to a state that structural integrity is compromised.
+Additionally, there is concern with the width of the existing bridge top being narrow and causing concern for safe access to the agricultural lands with trucks and equipment.

-We advised the owners that the minimum standard top width for an access bridge is 6.10 metres (20 ft.) and that the bridges centreline locations will need to be established with Mr. Defour and Mr. and Mrs. Quick.
-Elwood Defour requested that the bridge be designed to have a 9.14m (30.0 ft.) top width to allow for better egress and ingress into the agricultural lands.
-The larger driveway top width gives consideration for safe access to the larger farming equipment being used in today's farming practises.
-The owners were also advised that because the bridges are replacement bridges, the cost of the new replacement access bridge construction, as well as all the cost for the preparation of the Engineer's Report would be shared by the abutting owner and affected upstream lands and roads.
-Any cost for additional top width beyond the standard 6.10 metres will be borne by the abutting owners served by the bridges.
+We advised the owners that the minimum standard top width for an access bridge is 6.10 metres (20 ft.) and that the bridge centreline locations will need to be established with Mr. Gorski.
+Mr. Gorski requested that the bridge be designed to have approximately the same top width on a recent bridge that they had replaced to allow for better egress and ingress into the agricultural lands.
+The larger driveway top width gives consideration for safe access to the larger farming equipment being used in today's farming practices.
+The owners were also advised that because the bridge is a replacement bridge, the cost of the new replacement access bridge construction, as well as all the cost for the preparation of the Engineer's Report would be shared by the abutting owner and affected upstream lands and roads.
+Any cost for additional top width beyond the standard 6.10 metres will be borne by the abutting owners served by the bridge.

 We went on to discuss that sloped quarried limestone on filter cloth end protection is usually the most economical based on previous similar bridges.
-Since the two replacement bridges are located so close together it was discussed that this option may not be practical, and difficult to achieve.
-It was discussed that concrete filled jute bag ends or precast concrete blocks for the installation, like those on some other newer bridges, would be checked and the Engineer would contact the owners to review the engineering cost based on each option.
-Mr. Nussio had concerns with using sloped quarried limestone on filter cloth giving consideration to the depth of the drain, size of pipe, and space between the two bridges to be replaced.
-He explained that there may not be enough space between the bridges for sloped quarried limestone endwalls while maintaining a stretch of open drain for meeting all applicable environmental regulations in place.
-It was discussed that once the bridges are surveyed and investigated we will have a better direction for what headwall options will be the most practical giving consideration to all comments and concerns made.
+It was discussed that concrete filled jute bag ends or precast concrete blocks for the installation, like those on some other newer bridges, would be checked and the Engineer would contact the owners to review the engineering cost based on each option if cost estimates were close.

-Mr. Quick and Mr. Defour requested that the new bridge replacements be aligned approximately at the existing centerline of the current bridges.
-Mr. Snelgrove confirmed that we will try to realign the new bridge replacements to match the existing centreline of the driveways.
-Mr. Snelgrove explained that the bridges may need to be shifted slightly to allow for the extra top width requested by Mr. Defour or for any extra length needed for the sloped quarried limestone option, if chosen.
+Mr. Gorski requested that the new bridge replacement be aligned approximately at the existing centerline of the current bridge.
+Mr. Rood confirmed that we will align the new bridge replacement to match the existing centreline of the driveway.
+Mr. Rood explained that the bridge may need to be shifted slightly to allow for the extra top width requested by Mr. Gorski or for any extra length needed for the sloped quarried limestone option, if chosen.